Counting Subgraphs in Degenerate Graphs: Introduction

-To illustrate an application of Theorem \ref{thm:inj_corollary}, let us observe that every split graph belongs to the graph-family $\mathcal{H}$.
-Recall that a graph is {\em split} if its vertex-set can be partitioned into two parts: one spanning a clique and the other an independent set.
-It is easy to see that every quotient graph of a split graph is itself split, and that $C_k$ is not split for any $k \geq 6$ (in fact, this is also true for $k=4,5$).
-Thus, Theorem \ref{thm:inj_corollary} implies that $\textsc{inj-cnt}_{H}$ is easy to every split graph $H$.
-At the end of Section \ref{sec:inj}, we discuss in further detail the graph-family $\mathcal{H}$ appearing in Theorem \ref{thm:inj_corollary}.
-For now, let us note that this graph-family is hereditary (i.e., closed under taking induced subgraphs), and that among the forbidden induced subgraphs for $\mathcal{H}$ are the $6$-edge path and $6$-edge matching.
+One can use Theorem \ref{thm:inj_corollary} to easily obtain the (finite) list of minimal obstructions (forbidden induced subgraphs) for $\textsc{inj-cnt}_{H}$ being easy.
+However, since this is somewhat lengthy, we shall not give the \nolinebreak details.

-The reason for the appearance of quotient graphs in Theorem \ref{thm:inj_corollary} is that they can be used to relate homomorphism counts to injective homomorphism counts \cite[Section 5.2.3]{Lovasz}.
-Indeed, it is well-known and easy to see (for a proof, see Fact \ref{fact:general_hom-inj}), that
+The reason for the appearance of quotient graphs in Theorem \ref{thm:inj_corollary} is that they can be used to relate homomorphism counts to injective homomorphism counts.
+Indeed, it is well-known and easy to show (see \cite[Section 5.2.3]{Lovasz}) that

 where $P$ runs over all partitions of $V(H)$.
 Equation \eqref{eq:hom-inj} can be thought of as a relation over the poset of all partitions of $V(H)$.
 As is well-known \cite[Section 5.2.3]{Lovasz}, one can invert this relation using M\"{o}bius inversion, thus obtaining the following: